RusiWang99/RusiWang99.github.io/_publications/2025-09-23-Incorporating revenue loss and congestion cost into rail freight subsidy design Lessons learned from the China-Europe freight transportation network.md

 title: "Incorporating revenue loss and congestion cost into rail freight subsidy design: Lessons learned from the China-Europe freight transportation network (SSCI, IF=5.3, 中科院大类一区, Second author with Ph.D. supervisor as the first author)"
 collection: publications
 permalink: /publication/2025-09-23-Incorporating revenue loss and congestion cost into rail freight subsidy design Lessons learned from the China-Europe freight transportation network
-excerpt: 'This study addresses the freight subsidy optimization problem based on a multimodal network equilibrium model.
-Mitigating the revenue loss of the carrier and congestion surcharge of shippers are considered simultaneously.
-The proposed optimization scheme is benchmarked against current subsidy schemes to demonstrate its effectiveness.'
+excerpt: 'This study addresses the freight subsidy optimization problem based on a multimodal multicommodity network equilibrium model.
+Mitigating the revenue loss of the carrier and the congestion surcharge of shippers are considered simultaneously.
+The proposed optimization scheme is benchmarked against the currently implemented subsidy scheme to demonstrate its effectiveness.'
 date: 2025-09-23
 venue: 'Transport Policy'
 paperurl: 'https://www.sciencedirect.com/science/article/pii/S0967070X25003622?via%3Dihub'